Originally published August 2020. Updated January 2023.

 Creating Complete Content

-Now that you know why Google prefers complete content and how it measures the “completeness” of web pages, let’s look at how to create these types of posts and incorporate them into your marketing strategy.
+Now that you know why Google prefers complete content and how its measured, let’s look at how to create these types of posts.

 The best way to create complete content is to first have a thorough understanding of the given topic.
-But even if you’re not an export on the topic you are writing about, there are a number of ways around it to help you deliver complete content nonetheless.
+But even if you’re not an expert on the topic you’re writing about, there are a number of ways around it to help you deliver complete content nonetheless.

 Identify topic clusters using the “people also ask” box